Pfaeff/sd-web-ui-scripts/README.md

 ### Usage

+You can find the algorithm in the img2img tab under "Scripts".

 - Patches will be resized for processing from `patch size` to whatever your `width` and `height` settings are and then scaled back down for the mosaic.
 - elliptical mask shape with lead to less visible seems/patches, but requires a larger overlap in order to not produce gaps
 - more overlap means more patches to process and thus longer computation